 Systems Change

-• Along with the Rwandan Bar Association, lawyers from Rwanda Bridges to Justice (RBJ) are the only lawyers nationwide permitted entry into detention facilities.
+Along with the Rwandan Bar Association, lawyers from Rwanda Bridges to Justice (RBJ) are the only lawyers nationwide permitted entry into detention facilities.
 Since lockdown, RBJ conducts visits to detention facilities three times a week.
+Additionally, RBJ conducted rights awareness campaigns in 2022 within the Nyarugenge and Huye Correctional Facilities.
+These campaigns informed prisoners on how, where, and when to seek pro bono services.

 Defender Resources